git-calvin/macos-setup/readme.md

 Type `save` to save and exit.

-To add a subkey used to encrypt and sign, use the following command:
+To add a SUBKEY used to encrypt and sign, use the following command:

 ```bash
 $ gpg --expert --edit-key YOUR@EMAIL.com
 ```

 At the prompt, type `addkey`.

 Choose option: `(8) RSA (set your own capabilities)` as before.